Migrating accounting and finance processes delivers a competitive edge in today’s business environment

 Outsourcing also gives finance leaders a chance to disrupt their traditional business processes.
 Leveraging the provider’s expertise in automation, process improvements, and overall best practices offers a significant opportunity for cost savings.
 Unfortunately, those same changes typically meet resistance in-house from employees concerned about downgraded status or stepping out of their comfort zones.

-- A big boost to your bottom line.
+5. A Cost-effective bottom line.
 Cost savings is one of the biggest and most tangible benefits of outsourcing.
 At the end of the day, outsourcing enables your business to receive quality work at a much lower price.

 Labor costs top the savings opportunities.
 In the U.S., CFOs are overpaying for employees who often don’t perform transactional tasks to the highest levels and are constantly looking for better opportunities.
 Auxis research found that outsourcing finance and accounting positions from New York to Costa Rica, for instance, cuts labor costs by an average of 42 to 51 percent.

 That’s a savings of $44,000 to $63,000 per head.
 Think about the number of employees performing this low-value work in your Finance Department, and you start to see the significant boost outsourcing can provide to your bottom line.